 About the Behavioural Research Unit

-We work mostly in Ireland, but also internationally with the OECD and the European Commission.
-Most of our work employs experiments, undertaken in the laboratory, online or in the field.
-We believe that more experiments should be undertaken for policy (read why here), including experimental pre-tests (here).
+Our studies are mostly undertaken in Ireland, but we also work internationally with the OECD and the European Commission.
+Most of our work employs experiments, conducted in the laboratory, online or in the field (e.g. randomised controlled trials).
+We believe that more experiments should be undertaken for policy (read why in this paper).